-- Tops: School issued t-shirts, polos (Chorus, Band, etc.) or approved team wear items (jerseys, team shirt, other team apparel, etc.) are acceptable on spirit days.
-Shirts purchased on campus from the CCS store or at the official CCS online store are acceptable. - Bottoms: School uniform bottoms are still required on Spirit Days.
-Pants should be worn at the natural waistline. - Footwear: Shoes should be worn at all times and should have a back on the heel (for example, sandals and athletic shoes are acceptable).
-Flip flops, house slippers and slides are not to be worn during the school day.
+- Tops: School-issued t-shirts, polos (Chorus, Band, etc.) or approved team wear items (jerseys, team shirts, other team apparel, etc.) are acceptable on spirit days.
+Shirts purchased on campus from the CCS store or at the official CCS online store are acceptable. - Lower Apparel: School uniform bottoms are still required on Spirit Days.
+Pants should be worn at the natural waistline.
+When jeans are allowed they must not be tight fitting and be free from rips, tears, and holes. - Footwear: Shoes should be worn at all times and should have a back on the heel (for example, sandals and athletic shoes are acceptable).
+Flip flops, house slippers, and slides are not to be worn during the school day.